Lillian1070/showcase_sql_4/README.md

 ## Contact

-If you have any suggestions or questions, feel free to connect with me!
+If you have any suggestions or questions, please feel free to connect with me!